danp3d/marsupial/README.md

     const marsupial = require('marsupial')

     // Training an object detector
-    marsupial.trainObjectDetector([
+    marsupial.trainObjectDetector(
+        [
+            {
                 "imageFileName": "data/images/image1.jpg",
                 "machAreas": [{ // Rectangles with the area that the object detector should use - dimensions in pixels "top": "3",
                     "left": "5",
                     "width": "200",
                     "height": "200"
                 }]
         ],
         "data/objectDetector1.svm"
-    ).then(() ={
+    ).then(() => {
         console.log("Successfully trained!")
     })